 We're accepting submissions until 11:59 p.m.
 ET on Sunday, Sept.
 25.

-As always, once the deadline has passed, we we'll post some of our favorites on our website and read a few on the air each week as we begin to narrow it down.
+As always, once the deadline has passed, we'll post some of our favorites on the website and read highlights from a few on the air each week as we begin to narrow it down.

-When it is finally over, the winning story will be read on the air in its entirety, and the winner will receive a signed copy of Evans' book.
+Ultimately, the winning story will be read on the air, and the winner will receive a signed copy of Evans' book.

-Her final advice for contestants is to "have fun with it."
+Her final advice for contestants: "Have fun with it."

 "You're the first person who has to be excited about your story, so don't let it terrify you," she says.
 "You are the boss of it – it is not the boss of you."